lsoaresesilva/corona_view/readme.md

 ** Resources:

 *** Support for Corona components: buttons, textfields, textbox, texts and images.

+Create corona components directly through XML.

 *** Layout organizations horizontaly and verticaly with left and center aligns.

+Corona components can be organized horizontaly and verticaly with left and center aligns.

 *** Support for nested layouts.

+Supports for layouts, with diferents organizations, inside other layouts

 *** Defining components listeners through XML.

+Define component listeners without needing to call :addEventListener manualy.

 *** Support for css-like stylishing of components.

+Stylish components using a css-like syntax.
+You can even reuse definitions in many components.

 *** Support for one-way binding between lua variables and corona components.

+You can define a bind between a variable and a input component like textfield.
+Everytime this component changes it values the variable will also change.

+*** Support for binding xml to components in lua

+Every component added to layout will automatically create a reference as a lua variable.
+Kind of a dependency injection.

 ## Instalation